k2052/vanilla-hn/README.md

 # Vanilla JavaScript Hacker News

 This is a Hacker News client in plain vanilla JavaScript.
 It depends on zero frontend frameworks.
 There is no React, no Vue, no Ember, just modern JavaScript.

-It should be used as a learning example rather than a starting place to build your own apps.
+- Uses zero frameworks on the client side
+- Fully universal with server side rendering and state hydration
+- An architecture much like a modern React stack

 It takes many modern web-dev ideas and uses non-framework solutions to implement them.
 For JSX like templates, it uses template strings.
 For components, it uses functions that return template strings.
 For data-flow and effects, it uses async generators.
 For routing, it uses a simple switchPath function that matches a route to an async function that returns a component.
 The architecture is designed to reveal the problems that frameworks like React were built to solve.

+*Note*: This is meant as a learning example and I highly recommend you use a framework in real world applications.

 ## Installation